Raining in the Mountain: Reception

+Raining in the Mountain was released in May 1979.

 Retrospective reception of the film in Hong Kong is positive.
 At the 24th Hong Kong Film Awards various Asian film critics, film makers and actors voted for the top Chinese films from Hong Kong, Taiwan and China.
 Raining in the Mountain was listed at 59th place on the list.
 The New York Times hailed the 2020 restoration of the film "spectacular, exhilarating entertainment."
 Philip Kemp of Sight & Sound praised the film stating that "much of the film is breathtakingly beautiful, especially the wordless three-minute opening sequence" and that as the films "screenwriter, art director, editor as well as director, [King Hu] scored an impressive achievement."

 In 2010, both contemporary and former research officers and programmers of the Hong Kong Film Archive as well as the Director of the Hong Kong International Film Festival and the dean of School of Film & Television at the Hong Kong Academy for Performing Arts submitted a list of the 100 Must-See Hong Kong Movies.
 Raining in the Mountain was included on the top 100 list.